13 min read read

 brew install --cask visual-studio-code

-Then install the XML extension: Open VS Code, press Cmd + Shift + X, search "XML" by Red Hat, install.
+Then install the XML extension: Press Cmd + Shift + X, search "XML" by Red Hat, install.

 Setup for schema validation: